What better way to woo the love of your life than with this quirky Italian pasta recipe?

-If making your own dough, you can opt for making pink pasta roses if you prefer.
+If making your own dough, you can also try making pink pasta roses.
 Click here for dough recipe.

-Timing: If making fresh pasta give yourself plenty of time (as pasta needs to rest for about an hour), plus with prep work and cooking, you need to allow for around 3 hours.
-But it’s well worth the effort when you’re wanting to cook something a little extra special!
+Timing: If making fresh pasta give yourself plenty of time (as pasta needs to rest for about an hour), plus with prep work and cooking, you need to allow for around 3 hours in total.

 |350 Grams||Fresh pasta dough or ready made lasagne sheets|